-- Clearly distinguish hazardous materials shipping papers from others by tabbing them or keeping them on top of the stack of papers. - When you are behind the wheel, keep shipping papers within your reach (with your

-- When not behind the wheel, leave shipping papers in the driver's door pouch or on the driver's seat. - Emergency response information must be kept in the same location as the shipping paper. - Papers for Division 1.1, 1.2 or, 1.3 Explosives.
+- Clearly distinguish hazardous materials shipping papers from others by tabbing them or keeping them on top of the stack of papers. - When you are behind the wheel, keep shipping papers within your reach (with your seat belt on), or in a pouch on the driver's door.
+They must be easily seen by someone entering the cab. - When not behind the wheel, leave shipping papers in the driver's door pouch or on the driver's seat. - Emergency response information must be kept in the same location as the shipping paper. - Papers for Division 1.1, 1.2 or, 1.3 Explosives.